 Note that author's comments also differ

-from the published conclusion, for example Dr. Lewis notes: "I personally
+from the published conclusion - for example in the OFID podcast Dr. Boulware

 know how many people will get COVID-19 in the future, but based on deaths to date,

 a treatment which is x% effective could have saved:

 17% effective could have saved lives.